 Weston Glaser was promoted to nickel and safeties coach March 17, 2015 after serving as a graduate assistant for UTEP.

 Glaser returned to UTEP in the spring 2015 after serving a season with NASCAR.
 He previously worked as a defensive graduate assistant for the Miners, assisting with the linebackers.

 In 2014, Glaser was hired by Hendrick Motorsports as an assistant pit crew coach.
-He worked with Jimmy Johnson’s 48 team and Dale Earnhardt Jr.’s 88 team.
+He worked with Jimmie Johnson’s 48 team and Dale Earnhardt Jr.’s 88 team.

 Formerly Glaser was on the Sam Houston State coaching staff, working with the Miners' defensive coordinator Scott Stoker.
 He assisted with the defensive secondary and served as video coordinator.